cersonsky-lab/cbe710-notes/_sources/lecture_files/Lecture12B.md

 &= \left(\frac{m}{2\pi k_B T} \right)^{1/2}  \exp\left [ - \frac{mv_x^2}{2k_BT }\right ]
 \end{aligned}$$

+Second, the Maxwell-Boltzmann distribution is strictly only valid at equilibrium, because we use the canonical partition function in the derivation.
+However, that's the only major assumption we make, other than that classical mechanics is valid (i.e. we are not moving at relativistic speeds and there are no strong quantum effects).

+### The Maxwell-Boltzmann distribution as a Gaussian distribution

 If we look at the form of this distribution, we see that it follows a Gaussian (normal) distribution.
 Recall that a Gaussian function generally has the form: